|

 pike -x monger --list [subphrase]

-By running the list command without any additional arguments, you will get a list of all modules in the repository.
-If you wish to see modules in the repository whose name contains a given string, you can provide it after the list command.
-For example:
+list of all modules in the repository.
+If you wish to see modules in the

 pike -x monger --list Public

-This command will provide a list of all modules in the repository whose name contains the phrase "Public".
+This command will provide a list of all modules in the repository whose name

 Query Mode